DAAHNYUAD/daahnyuad.github.io/_posts/2026-04-07-Assignment2.md

 1. **Manual Annotation with Recogito**: You will be provided with a text to annotate manually in Recogito.
 2. **Supplementary Annotation**: using other digital means--Google Maps, OSM, etc., you will complete to whatever extent is possible your geo-annotation.
 3. **Comparison with Automated Geocoding**: You will be provided with a Assemble your evidence, analysis, and visuals in a web-published essay in the form of a post that tells a coherent story about your findings.
 Make sure that one of your Voyant Tools visualization is a live widget embedded in your post.

+> Manual geocoding is essentially human interpretation of places and matching them with possible geographic places using contextual clues.
+Automatic geocoding is based on a machine identifying what possible place names are and matching those against databases without contextualization.

 ## **Step 1**: The Text and its Author